stefinfection/RUFUS/README.md

 With the following usage:
 ```
 Required Arguments:
-    -s,--subject: single bam file (may be unaligned) containing the subject of interest"
+    -s,--subject: single bam file (may be unaligned) containing the subject of interest
-    -c, --controls: bam file (may be unaligned) for the sequence data of the control sample (can be used multiple times, e.g. -c control1 -c control2)"
+    -c,--controls: bam file (may be unaligned) for the sequence data of the control sample (can be used multiple times, e.g. -c control1 -c control2)
-    -r,--ref: file path to the desired reference file"
+    -r,--ref: file path to the desired reference file
-    -t,--threads: number of threads to use (min 3)"
+    -t,--threads: number of threads to use (min 3)

 Optional Arguments:
-    -k,--kmersize: length of k-mer to use (defaults to 25)"
+    -k,--kmersize: length of k-mer to use (defaults to 25)
-    -m,--min: overwrites the minimum k-mer depth count to call variant (defaults to 5)"
+    -m,--min: overwrites the minimum k-mer depth count to call variant (defaults to 5)
-    -e,--exclude: Jhash file of kmers to exclude from mutation list (can be used multiple times, e.g. -e Jhash1 -e Jhash2)"
+    -e,--exclude: Jhash file of kmers to exclude from mutation list (can be used multiple times, e.g. -e Jhash1 -e Jhash2)
     -f,--refhash: Jhash file containing reference hashList
-    -h,--help: Print help"
+    -h,--help: Print help
 ```

 2) The post-processing stage, invoked by the following